moevis/code-lighter/README.md

 You can go to <a href="http://icymorn.github.io/code-lighter/">Example Page</a> to see demos.

-Currently support highlighting for :
+Currently support highlighting for:

 * javascript
 * html
 * css

-And all of above have both light theme and dark theme.
+And all of above have both a light theme and a dark theme.

-No dependencies for other javascript library.
-Using tokens analysing instead of regex matching.
+No dependencies on other javascript libraries.
+It uses lexical analysis instead of regex matching.

 preview
 ![alt tag](https://raw.githubusercontent.com/icymorn/code-lighter/master/preview.png)

 ## Simple usage

-first, include the css and code-lighter.js.
+First, include the css and code-lighter.js.

 HTML code